uidaholib/collectionbuilder-csv-template/pages/about.md

 {% include feature/image.html objectid="stockcerts0099" %}

 The collection assembled by Earl Bennett is particularly focused on certificates issued by mining companies in Idaho, though also has certificates from other industries and states.
 During the accessioning and processing procedures, the intention had always been to create a digital collection from these materials.
 Lucky for folks in Special Collections, Bennett had done high-resolution scans of most of the stock certificates, allowing for a more streamlined process.
 Digitizing this integral part of Idaho history is one of the many ways we can preserve the past.
+Researchers can see the full scope of the collection by viewing the [finding aid](https://archiveswest.orbiscascade.org/ark:80444/xv839959).

 {% include feature/image.html objectid="stockcerts1278" %}